 If your grass gets long enough to lay flat under the snow, you’ll create a thick mat of crannies and nooks: the perfect place for snow mold to get a fresh start in life.

-When you notice your grass turning yellow and becoming dormant in the fall, we recommend mowing to about 1.5 inches.
+When you notice your grass turning yellow and becoming dormant in the fall, we recommend mowing to about 1.5 inches (or lower, if possible).
 This will keep your turf from getting matted and tangled under the snow.

 Grass lives best when it spends the winter dormant.
 It’s also more vulnerable to snow mold if it hasn’t gone to sleep when that first blizzard hits.